dirvine/data_chain/docs/0029-data-chains.md

 of all the current close group members of the current node.
 All close group members will recognise the group of this node and this node will also know the close group of all of it's close nodes.

-The [blockIdentifier] that represents a data item contains the hash of that data item.
+The [BlockIdentifier] that represents a data item contains the hash of that data item.
 This allows the [DataChain] to hold identifiers to data that can validate the data itself.
 This allows the data to be republished whilst being certain that data was created on the network itself.